Blueprint Travelers

 While we all know that Hiroshima was the site of the first atomic bomb detonation, what we may not all understand is the impact that the war and the bomb had on the people of Hiroshima, including how it affects the inhabitants today.
 While the bomb’s physical impact is no longer a danger to the people of Hiroshima, its psychological impression is omnipresent.

-Taking a walking tour of Hiroshima, led by a local guide, is the best way to start to grasp the history and the impact of that history on the local communities.
+Taking a walking tour as part of your Hiroshima itinerary, led by a local guide, is the best way to start to grasp the history and the impact of that history on the local communities.
 This tip-based tour walks you through some of the cultural highlights located in the center of Hiroshima.
 In addition, you will get a local perspective on the impact of nuclear bombs and weapons in the world through the repercussions that continue to emanate in the culture of Hiroshima today.

 Okonomiyaki for Dinner